ToxyFlog1627/midl/README.md

 ### Relocating

-There are two ways of handling PLT entries - load them during init or lazily.
+There are two ways of resolving relocations - during init or lazily.

 The easier option is to handle them at initialization which means iterating over all relocations for all the libraries.